PlayFab/thundernetes/cmd/qosserver/README.md

 # Quality of Service server

-If you have multiple thundernetes clusters on different regions, it might be useful to have a way to measure latency to these clusters.
+If you have multiple Thundernetes clusters on different regions, it might be useful to have a way to measure latency to these clusters.
 For this, we implemented this basic UDP server that follows these simple rules: